-Canada’s Foreign Credential Evaluation and Assessment Services will evaluate your education against the degree requirements in Canada’s education systems.
+Citizenship and Immigration Canada (CIC) has designated both multipurpose assessment organizations and professional bodies to assess foreign credentials.
 These organizations charge a fee for their services, and the process they follow may vary.
 Please note that their assessments are not necessarily appropriate or applicable to all situations.

 If you are planning to work in a regulated occupation, you will first need to consult with the pertinent regulatory body.
 The practice of regulated professions is governed by regulatory bodies, which are legally authorized to perform their own expert credential assessments.
-Here is a list of regulated professions from the Access Centre for Regulated Employment.
-You can find the regulatory body for these professions by entering the occupational title in the search box on the Canadian Informational Centre for International Credentials website.
+Here is a list of regulated professions from Will Employment Solutions.
+You can find the regulatory body for these professions by entering the occupational title in the search box on the Citizenship and Immigration Canada (CIC) website.

-If you are planning to study in Canada, consult the “Information for students educated abroad applying for admission to Canadian universities and colleges” guide.
+If you are planning to study in Canada, consult the canada.ca website and educanada.ca to learn what you need to know to prepare to study in Canada.
 Universities and colleges are legally authorized to perform their own expert credential assessments as well.

 It is also important you demonstrate that the academic documents you have are authentic and that your credentials are from a recognized institution.

 To convert foreign credentials to Canadian equivalents, you may need a Bridge Training Program.
 This program helps foreign professionals to convert their certifications and qualifications into Canadian equivalents.
 Getting your credentials recognized can take some time.
 You may want to gain some Canadian work experience by working in a non-regulated field until your credentials are recognized.
 Settlement.Org can help you find non-regulated jobs that are related to your profession.
 Their website also has a directory of groups run by and for internationally trained professionals.

 Foreign credential recognition in Canada — If you want to work in Canada, this website outlines how you will need to proceed, depending on whether your occupation is regulated or not.